daos-stack/daos/src/vos/README.md

 These operations provide atomic operations enabling certain use cases that require such.
 Conditional operations are implemented using a combination of existence checks and read timestamps.
-The read timestamps enable limited MVCC to prevent read/write races and provide atomicity guarantees.
+The read timestamps enable limited MVCC to prevent read/write races and provide serializability guarantees.

 <a id="821"><a>
 ### VOS Timestamp Cache